mdn/css-examples/learn/tasks/selectors/marking.md

 ## Task 2: class and id selectors

-This tests that the student understands he different between these and also how to target multiple classes on an item.
+This tests that the student understands the difference between these and also how to target multiple classes on an item.

 ```
 #special {